-When children choose not to follow the rules, all staff are expected to deal with them in a calm and consistent manner, adopting the PACE approach, and follow the stages of sanctions detailed in Appendix 2.
+When children do not to follow the rules, all staff are expected to deal with them in a calm and consistent manner, adopting the PACE approach, and follow the stages of sanctions detailed in Appendix 2, staff will look at the context of the incident and whether the child is able to make a conscious choice.
 It is important that pupils are supported to understand that inappropriate behaviour choices lead to consequences.
-Consequences of inappropriate behaviour must be presented to children as a choice.
-This places responsibility for behaviour on each child.
-Furthermore, we believe that children should always be positively acknowledged; it is the child's behaviour choices that are inappropriate, not the child.
+Furthermore, we believe that children should always be positively acknowledged; it is the child's behaviour that is inappropriate, not the child.

 - Sanctions can follow some time after an event, when the pupil is regulated and able to reflect upon their behaviour.
-In such circumstances, staff should inform the child that their behaviour is inappropriate and that it will be spoken about later. - Sanctions will never involve taking away a previously earned reward. - Teaching staff will avoid any sanctions which lead to unnecessary shaming or humiliation of the child.
-We understand that such approaches are detrimental to the child's selfesteem and wellbeing, and can result in increased inappropriate behaviour. - The developmental age and specific needs of the child will be considered when deciding appropriate sanctions and sanctions will be individual to the child; we recognise that a 'one size fits all' approach is not appropriate for our pupils.
-Children will not be given sanctions that impede their future learning (e.g. asking a dyspraxic child who finds writing difficult to write lines).
+In such circumstances, staff should inform the child that their behaviour is inappropriate and that it will be spoken about later. - Sanctions will never involve taking away a previously earned reward. - Teaching staff will try to avoid any sanctions which lead to unnecessary shaming or humiliation of the child.
+We understand that such approaches are detrimental to the child's self-esteem and wellbeing, and can result in increased inappropriate behaviour. - The developmental age and specific needs of the child will be considered when deciding appropriate sanctions and sanctions will be individual to the child; we recognise that a 'one size fits all' approach is not appropriate for our pupils.
+Children will not be given sanctions that impede their future learning (e.g. asking a dyspraxic child who finds writing difficult to write lines). - The school will always consider what the law allows when working with pupils with SEND